1. How can my student get a job on campus?

 4. What should my student do with Facebook pages or other social media sites?

 Using a Social Network is a great way to connect with friends.
-However, if you have never seen your student's Facebook or MySpace profile and pages, ask your student if their pages are appropriate for a potential employer to view.
+However, if you have never seen your student's social media profiles and pages, ask your student if their pages are appropriate for a potential employer to view.
 An increasing number of employers check social networking sites before the interviewing process.

 5. How are career centers different than they were 15-20 years ago?